STUDY #02 · 2026 · IN OBSERVATION

 INTERACTIVE STUDY

 A small window into the model behind this study — a deliberately simplified instrument, reduced in resolution, scope, and rendering.
 The finished works above are something else entirely: parameters swept, frames chosen, and graded by hand from the full engine.
-Bend the feed and kill rates and watch the morphology switch.
+Bend the feed and kill rates to switch the morphology, and flip the view between the tissue it forms and the reaction rate — the glowing front where new pattern is being made right now.

 This interactive study is not intended as a scientifically validated reproduction.
 It is a visual interpretation generated from an implemented model and curated parameter exploration — and it is a deliberately simplified instrument, separate from the full engine used to author the finished works.